abdulrahman-b0/HijrahDateTime/README.md

 - the library provides extensions for the `Instant` to integrate it with this library's classes and functions.
 - the library provides extensions for the `LocalDate` class to convert it to `HijrahDate`.
 Same for other classes.

-For java developers, use can access those extensions by using the `HijrahDates`, `Instants`, `DateTimesConversions` singleton objects.
+For java developers, you can access those extensions by using the `HijrahDates`, `Instants`, `DateTimesConversions` singleton objects.
 More extensions to the java.time classes are planned to be added in the next releases, by the well of Allah.